Teva to buy Allergan generic business for $40.5 billion, drops Mylan bid

 J.P.
 Morgan is acting as financial advisor to Allergan and Latham & Watkins LLP is serving as Allergan's lead legal advisor.
 Barclays and Greenhill & Co are serving as financial advisors to Teva.
 Sullivan & Cromwell LLP and Tulchinsky Stern Marciano Cohen Levitski & Co are serving as legal counsel to Teva.

-(Additional reporting by Caroline Humer and Bill Berkrot in New York, Diane Bartz in Washington, Ben Hirschler in London; Editing by David Holmes and Nick Zieminski)
+(Additional reporting by Caroline Humer and Bill Berkrot in New York, Diane Bartz in Washington, Ben Hirschler in London)